The magnitude of categories of texts enriched by language models: Magnitude

+\begin{remark} We envision extensions of this theory where the category $\mathsf L$ would not be a poset.
+This would be the case, for instance, if we consider the general relation of being a substring, instead of being just a prefix, cf.~\citep{GV2024}.
+Similarly, it might be possible to build an analogous category for syntactic trees, where morphisms would arise from the syntactic Merge operation and rearrangements of the subtrees of a tree followed by Merge.
+(Merge is the fundamental syntactic operation in Chomsky's minimalist program; it has been formalized as an operation on a Hopf algebra of syntactic forests in \citep{marcolli2025mathematical}.)
+In these situations, where the categories present nontrivial cycles, we would need different techniques to compute $\zeta_t^{-1}$, such as those introduced in \citep{vigneaux2024} by the second author.
+Our Proposition \ref{prop:vigneaux} can also be derived from this more general formalism. \end{remark}

-The following corollary shows that the M\"obius coefficients obtained from $\zeta_t^{-1}$ have a simplified expression in terms of $\pi$ from Definition \ref{def:pi} and the M\"obius function $\zeta_\mathsf{L}^{-1}$, whose zeta function $\zeta_\mathsf{L}$ was described in Example \ref{ex:zeta_L}.
+The following corollary shows that the M\"obius coefficients obtained from $\zeta_t^{-1}$ have a simplified expression in terms of $\pi$ from Definition \ref{def:pi} and the M\"obius function $\zeta_\mathsf{L}^{-1}$, whose zeta function $\zeta_\mathsf{L}$ was described in Section~\ref{sec:mag_posets}.

 \begin{corollary} For any strings $x,y$ in $\ob(\mathcal{M})$,

 \end{corollary} \begin{proof} For any $k\geq 0$ and any nondegenerate path $x=y_0\to y_1\to \cdots \to y_k=y$ in $\mathsf{L}$, Equation \eqref{eq:compositionality} implies